 Radar Detector Laws in the United States

 In general, using radar detectors is allowed, because they are designed to warn a driver so he/she can slow down.
 The main goal of speeding ticket is to make drivers drive slower.
 Radar detectors do the same thing.
 For the United States of America, it is easier to determine if having and using a radar detector is legal.
-So if you live in the U.S., you might want to know, “is it illegal to have a radar detector in your state?”
+So if you live in the U.S., you might want to know if it is illegal to have a radar detector in your state.

 While laws may vary from state to state, for current radar detectors laws, only Washington DC and Virginia ban the use of radar detectors.
 For all other states, ownership and use of radar detectors are allowed in private vehicles.
-So if you don’t live in the two exception states, you would have the freedom to be assisted by radar detectors during your drives without being worried of police officers and cops.
-Continue reading to check out the quick rundown of radar detector laws for some states in the US where radar detectors are legal or illegal:
+So if you don’t live in the two exception counties, you would have the freedom to be assisted by radar detectors during your drives without being worried of police officers and cops.
+Continue reading to check out the quick list of states in the US where radar detectors are legal or illegal:

 Radar Detector Laws in Alabama (AL)

-Alabama, like most of the states, doesn’t ban radar detectors.
+Alabama is one of the states that doesn’t ban radar detectors.
 The state of Alabama deems the use of radar detectors legally for passenger vehicles.
 However, it’s illegal/not allowed for commercial vehicles to use this device.
 Our 2nd state is New York – are radar detectors and laser detectors legal to use in NY?

 Radar Detector Laws in Georgia (GA)

 Georgia is one of the states that doesn’t ban radar detectors.
-The state of Georgia deems the use of radar detectors legal for passenger vehicles, making it 100% legal to own and use a radar detector.
-However, it’s illegal/not allowed for commercial vehicles to use this device.
+The state of Georgia deems the use of radar detectors for passenger vehicles, making it 100% legal to own and use a radar detector.
+However, it’s illegal/not allowed for commercial vehicles to use this device in Georgia, in US.

 Radar Detector Laws in Arizona (AZ)

 Arizona is one of the states that doesn’t ban radar detectors.
-The state of Arizona deems the use of radar detectors legal for passenger vehicles.
+The state of Arizona deems the use of radar detectors legally for passenger vehicles.
 However, radar detectors and laser jammers aren’t legal for commerical vehicles.
 Our next state on the list is Colorado – are police radar detectors legal in Colorado or using them is violation of the law?

 Radar Detector Laws in Colorado (CO)

-Radar jammers are illegal in Colorado due to the federal rule.
-Laser jammers are also prohibited in Colorado due to specific state law, similar to 9 more states who ban them: California, Illinois, Minnesota, South Carolina, Texas, Utah, Virginia, Oklahoma, Tennessee and Virginia.
-Radar detectors are permitted for possession and use in the above states (Excluding Virginia) and are perfectly legal.
+Radar jammers and radar detectors are not allowed in Colorado under the federal rule.
+Laser jammers are also prohibited in Colorado due to specific state law.
+There are ten states who are specifically banning laser jammers: California, Colorado, Illinois, Minnesota, South Carolina, Texas, Utah, Virginia, Oklahoma and Tennessee.
+Radar detectors are not banned in the above mentioned states (Excluding Virginia) and are perfectly legal.
 Time for our next state, so, are radar detectors legal in Michigan?

 Radar Detector Laws in Michigan (MI)